kmader/Quantitative-Big-Imaging-2018/README.md

 # Exercises
 ## General Information
 The exercises are based on the lectures and take place in the same room after the lecture completes.
 The exercises are designed to offer a tiered level of understanding based on the background of the student.
 We will (for most lectures) take advantage of an open-source tool called KNIME (www.knime.org), with example workflows here (https://www.knime.org/example-workflows).
 The basic exercises will require adding blocks in a workflow and adjusting parameters, while more advanced students will be able to write their own snippets, blocks or plugins to accomplish more complex tasks easily.
-The exercises from last year (available on: kmader.github.io/Quantitative-Big-Imaging-2015/) are done entirely in ImageJ and Matlab for students who would prefer to stay in those environments (not recommended)
+The exercises from two years ago (available [here](http://kmader.github.io/Quantitative-Big-Imaging-2015/) are done entirely in ImageJ and Matlab for students who would prefer to stay in those environments (not recommended)

 ## Assistance
 The exercises will be supported by Amogha Pandeshwar and Kevin Mader.
 There will be office hours in ETZ H75 on Thursdays between 14-15 or by appointment.